tthoeye/tthoeye.github.io/index.md

 ---

 # Local Digital Twins for Smart & Sustainable Communities

-Better city and community services with local digital twins

-## Project Description:
-LDT4SSC is driving the next wave of smart community innovation by creating an **ecosystem of interoperable Local Digital Twins (LDTs)** across Europe.
-Building on initiatives like the EU LDT Toolbox, Data Spaces for Smart Cities and Communities (DS4SSCC) and GAIA-X (a European initiative for secure and trustworthy data infrastructure) and aligned with CitiVERSE (a virtual twin environment for cities and communities for urban planning and citizen engagement), this project will enable European regions to address key challenges such as climate change, air quality, energy efficiency and resource management through shared digital capabilities and ethical Artificial Intelligence (AI) services.
+LDT4SSC is driving the future of smart living by creating connected digital twins for cities and communities across Europe.
+These digital twins act as virtual mirrors of real places, helping us understand, plan and improve the world around us.

+Working hand in hand with major European initiatives — such as the EU’s Local Digital Twin Toolbox, GAIA-X for trusted data and CitiVERSE for urban innovation — LDT4SSC brings everything together into one powerful ecosystem.

+With these tools, regions can take on today’s biggest challenges: fighting climate change, improving air quality, saving energy and making better use of resources.

+At its heart, the project puts people first.
+Using ethical and trustworthy AI, LDT4SSC helps create healthier, greener and more sustainable communities for everyone.

 ## 3 Key Goals:
 <p>

-1. AI-Driven Services: Developing advanced AI solutions tailored to real-world community needs.
-2. Interoperability Blueprint: Connecting LDTs across sectors and borders with a common data and integration framework.
-3. Sustainable Digital Innovation: Promoting ethical AI, open standards and fair digital markets aligned with EU Digital Decade goals.
+1. Smarter Services with AI: We’re building advanced AI tools that respond directly to the needs of communities — from cleaner air to more efficient energy use.
+2. Connected Digital Twins: By linking digital twins across cities, regions, and sectors, we create a shared framework where data and solutions can flow seamlessly across Europe.
+3. Sustainable Digital Futures: We promote innovation that is ethical, fair and open — supporting Europe’s vision for a greener, more inclusive Digital Decade.

 </p>